christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 For category two, we can run into problems when reimporting already known patches, either because we reimport a sysex file by accident or the patches are retrieved again from the synth.

 When a patch is encountered again, the database tries to keep "the better name".
-By default it will just take the newer name.
+By default, it will just take the newer name.
 But if you have renamed a patch, you might want to keep the new name.

 To teach the database logic what is a better name, you can implement the following function: